binipringle/right-to-be-forgotten/_texts/0-outline.md

 - {:.indent-2}**State v.
 Poe, 21 Utah 113 (1968)** (Trial court abused discretion in admitting gruesome colored slides from autopsy because identity and cause of death was already established with black and white photographs and color slides were only offered by prosecution to inflame and arouse the jury so that they would recommend the death sentence rather than life imprisonment; reversed and remanded because of abuse of discretion and "other doubtful aspects of the trial")

 - {:.indent-2}**Haley, v.
 Gross, McKee, and Ellis, 86 F.3d 630 (7th Cir.
 1996)** (trial court did not abuse discretion by admitting photograph of burned cell with dead body of Haley's cellmate because while disturbing, its contents were highly relevant, and its very significant probative value was not substantially outweighed by danger of unfair prejudice; nor did trial court abuse discretion by admitting photograph of Haley in hospital severely burned and with leg shackles because not prejudicial)

+- {:.indent-2}**Old Chief** (court reinforced general rule that parties can always present evidence even if other side willing to stipulate to the evidence.
+But can also use 403 to say in a particular case the evidence should have been stipulated to because was unfairly prejudicial given the specific facts of the case.
+Supreme court said yes on relevance (401) but no on 403.
+It's relevant, you get to present it, but jury is going to get really confused, so we will tell jury there is a felony and the felony is for a gun.)

+- {:.indent-2}**U.S. v.
+Boros** (dry testimony of doctor barely relevant but relevant because charge is conspiracy to import controlled substances.
+Prosecutor’s mistake was to use it in summation and talk about how people could have had miscarriages, could have died, which doesn’t have anything to do with the charge.
+Court says evidence not very probative.
+Court says evidence very prejudicial because people dying, having miscarriages.)

 ---